kmille/deezer-downloader/README.md

 source venv/bin/activate
-pip install -r requirements.txt cd app insert your sid cookie value to to app/credentials.py python app.py
+pip install -r requirements.txt cd app insert your sid cookie value to to app/credentials.py (login via Browser and take the sid cookie; begins with fr...) python app.py

 # Add systemd timer which regularly sends a request to deezer
-# the backend will extend our session
+# if not: the cookie will expire and we are logged automatically
+# earlier version logged in but Deezer now uses a Captcha for the login
 cd systemd/
 cp deezer-stay-loggedin.service /etc/systemd/system
 cp deezer-stay-loggedin.timer /etc/systemd/system